manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

     local = chunk2

-The same may be written in one line:
+The same can be written in one line:

 .. code-block:: ini

     local = chunk1,chunk2

-(all 'local' records will be read left-to-right, up-to-down, all mentioned indexes will be merged into one big list, and so, this is no difference whether you enum them in one 'local' line, or distribute to several lines).
+(all 'local' records will be read left-to-right, top-to-bottom and all the indexes will be merged into one big list.
+So there is is no difference whether you list them in one 'local' line or distribute to several lines).

 .. _max_substring_len: